 It's important to get to the root of the problem and figure out why you're stressed.
 Once you've pinpointed the causes, think about how to lower your stress levels.
+It’s ok to seek help, such as from a behavioral health specialist or your primary care physician.
 In the meantime, follow these steps to get relief for painful oral symptoms:

 - Talk to your dentist about treatment options.

-- Address teeth grinding by asking your dentist about getting a custom-fitted night guard.
-It can be worn at night to prevent tooth damage caused from grinding and clenching.
+- Address teeth grinding by asking your dentist about getting a custom-fitted night guard to prevent tooth damage caused from grinding and clenching.
 The night guard also creates a cushion to remove stress on your aching muscles and joint tissues.